wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 [youtube http://www.youtube.com/watch?v=ESOSt_ebiwM]

 = Just Won't to Disable One or Two? =
-`With the new settings form under dashboard, it easy.
+With the new settings form under dashboard, it easy.
-Just check the things you won't disabled.`
+Just check the things you won't disabled.

-= Check Out Our Newest Plugin! =
-<li><a href="http://wordpress.org/plugins/remove-the-updates-submenu/">Remove the Updates Submenu</a></li>
-It removes the updates submenu.

 == Frequently Asked Questions ==